St. Paul's College, Hong Kong: Curriculum

-For the first three years of school (Form 1–Form 3), various subjects are introduced to students, including English, Chinese, Putonghua, Mathematics, Integrated Humanities (which is composed of Geography, History, and Life and Society), Integrated Science, Information and Communication Technology, Religious Studies, Music and Visual Arts.
+For the first three years of school (Form 1–Form 3), various subjects are introduced to students, including English, Chinese, Putonghua, Mathematics, Integrated Humanities (which is composed of Geography, History, and Citizenship, Economics and Society), Integrated Science, Information and Communication Technology, Religious Studies, Music, Visual Arts and Physical Education.
 Integrated Science is replaced with Physics, Chemistry and Biology in Form 3.

 Under the New Senior Secondary (NSS) educational structure, senior form students now choose three elective subjects in which to specialise, together with the compulsory subjects of Chinese, English, Mathematics, Citizenship and Social Development, as well as the school based Common Core, which researches on sustainability and a better city.
 As of the 2022-23 academic year, Chinese History, Chinese Literature, Biology, Business, Accounting and Financial Studies (BAFS), Chemistry, Economics, Ethics and Religious Studies, Geography, History, Information and Communication Technology (ICT), Music, Physics and Visual Arts (VA) are offered by the college as elective subjects.
-As for the International Advanced Level (IAL) stream, students study GCE Chinese, English (IELTS), Citizenship and Social Studies, Physics, Chemistry, Biology and Mathematics in F.4, and will be able to take either Biology or Further Maths in F.5.
+As for the International Advanced Level (IAL) stream, students study GCE Chinese, English (IELTS), Citizenship and Social Development, Physics, Chemistry, Biology and Mathematics in F.4, and will be able to take either Biology or Further Mathematics in F.5.

 The college also runs a bridging course for newly admitted Form 1 students to improve their foundation in English and link their already-possessed knowledge with the new ones.
 There are also remedial classes in Chinese, English and Mathematics for students requiring additional assistance.